JasonElke/HailstoneLabs_auto_compound/README.md

 - `deposit`: Allows a user to deposit USDC into the main pool.
 It checks the user's USDC balance, compounds rewards if the contract holds WOM tokens, deposits USDC into the main pool, and stakes LP tokens in the MasterWombatV2 contract.
 It also updates the user's deposit balance and emits the Deposit event.
 - `compound`: Compounds rewards by swapping WOM tokens for USDC, depositing the obtained USDC back into the main pool, and staking the LP tokens in the MasterWombatV2 contract.
 It updates the compound balance for each user.
 - `withdraw`: Allows a user to withdraw their deposit.
 It compounds rewards if the contract holds WOM tokens, unstakes LP tokens from the MasterWombatV2 contract, swaps WOM tokens for USDC, withdraws USDC from the main pool, transfers the USDC to the user, and updates the user's deposit information.
 It emits the Withdraw event.
-- `totalDeposits`: Returns the total amount of deposited USDC and LP tokens across all users.
-getUserDepositInfo: Returns the deposit information for a specific user, including the amount of USDC deposited, compounded USDC balance, amount of LP tokens deposited, and compounded LP balance.

 ### Deployment and Verification
 Change .env.example to .env